 An Italian Traditional Specialty Guaranteed (TSG) food product, Mozzarella cheese is not aged like most cheeses.
-It is eaten fresh and within few hours after it is made.
+It is eaten fresh and within a few hours after it is made.

-Fresh Mozzarella cheese is one of those easy-to-make-at-home cheeses used while making variety of recipes, including salads, meats, seafood, and vegetables.
+Fresh Mozzarella cheese is one of those easy-to-make-at-home cheeses used while making a variety of recipes, including salads, meats, seafood, and vegetables.

 Other types of Mozzarella:

 Mozzarella di Bufala, also known as 'buffalo mozzarella', is made from domesticated water buffalo milk.